itod/PEGKitMiniMathTutorial/README.md

     (2+2)*3     // allow presence or absence of whitespace 3.14 *5     // optional floating point numbers

 OK, now that we know what the expected *MiniMath* input looks like, let's design a PEGKit grammar to match it.
-Since MiniMath is an expression language, we'll start with a `start` rule which is an "expression" or `epxr`.
+Since MiniMath is an expression language, we'll start with an `expr` rule.

-	start = expr;

 But how do we define `expr`?

     expr =  ???  // TODO